Your Website is More Than Your Online Business Card or Billboard

 It is the Entrance to Your Business

 If you are going to have a website, and you must, you need to have a good website.
+You also need to consider getting help maintaining WordPress websites that you may have in the future.

 Cities and towns are competing to attract retailers, restaurants and companies.
 These companies will look at your community online prior to talking with anyone in your community.